In my late twenties, I was diagnosed with four chronic conditions – cyclothymia, post-traumatic stress disorder, fibromyalgia and joint hypermobility.

 Like, “I could actually live a full and complete life with this condition” better.

-I’ve created Low Stress Living to share how I’m creating a lifestyle to heal from chronic illness and to connect with other women who are working through the same challenges.
+I’ve created Low Stress Living to share my story and to connect with otherswho are working through the same challenges.

-No woman should have to go through this process alone.
+No one should have to go through this process alone.
 Let’s become our healthiest selves together!